allmaps/allmaps/packages/transform/README.md

 ]

 const options = {
-  inputIsMultiGeometry: true // this assures the transform method recognises the input as a multiPoint, not a LineString }
+  isMultiGeometry: true // this assures the transform method recognises the input as a multiPoint, not a LineString }

 const transformer = new GcpTransformer(generalGcps7, 'polynomial')